Schnoeff/Data-centric-milestone-project/README.md

  # Recipe Pouch

 My website is a simple and easy to use recipe storage page where the user can view existing recipes and more importantly create new recipe, edit existing recipes and delete old or unneeded recipes.
 It holds a very simple design consisting of the site name located at the top and the list of recipes that have been added.
 The creation and edit pages are also following the simple theme as they contain a spread out and easy to understand form where the user can do whatever they need to do whenever they need it .
 The page contains no images or animations as I intend for the page to be one where you need to just pop on and have a quick reminder of ingredients or just to follow the baking method with no distractions or clutter filling the screen.

 ## UX

-When designing my website i had decided to create to target (but not limit it to) an elderly audience.
+When designing my website i had decided to create to target (but not limited to) an elderly audience.
 With this in mind I tried to create a design that was very simple and unintimidating to use with minimal amounts of clutter and anything that may be potentially confusing or not vital to the websites functionality.
 The idea was to have as little buttons and accessories as possible to enable easy access to the users recipes they may have stored at any time or place.
 I also included various retail store shopping links in the footer of every page.
 The idea of this is to enable the user to click on these links and be redirected to an external shopping site where they can compare prices and get baking ingredients.

 The objective of this website is to enable the user to quickly and easily find,create,edit and delete any recipe they may have added to wanted to add.
 I have also made the design responsive so the user will have the ability to view thier recipe book on their mobile, tablet or pc at any time.
 This creates a new level of accessibility as this means no matter what situation/environment youre in you can always access the storge and tweak what you want.